TykTechnologies/tyk/docs/plugins/development.md

 - `go mod edit -json go.mod | jq -r .Go` - get the go version from the gateway go.mod file
 - `git rev-parse HEAD` - get the commit hash so the exact commit can be used with `go get`

+This should be used to ensure the matching between gateway and the plugin.
+The commit is used to `go get` the dependency in later steps.

 The internal `workspace:plugins` step ensures a few things: